sperte/sperte.github.io/tagboard-brand/index.md

 <a href="logotype-iterations.png"><img src="logotype-iterations.png"></a>

-After test driving a bunch of typefaces and logotype combinations, I landed on a modified version of the brand name set in Seravek, from the same foundry as did Facebook font, Klavika.
+After test driving a bunch of typefaces and logotype combinations, I landed on a modified version of the brand name set in [Seravek](https://processtypefoundry.com/fonts/seravek/), from the same foundry as the Facebook font, [Klavika](https://processtypefoundry.com/fonts/klavika/).
 It satisfied the requirements of being familiar and friendly but was also customizable and felt high-brow.

 <a href="logotype-comparison.jpg"><img src="logotype-comparison.jpg"></a>